iggrovenstein/GAMMA_Results_Taxaceae_Cephalotaxaceae/README.md

-To view the HTML file, click the file.
-Next, click the "download raw file" button.
-Once the file has downloaded to your computer, you will be able to view the HTML maps by opening the file.
+click the file to view